UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_19.md

 df.loc[df['mfr'] == 'Q']
 ```

-2. We next indicate which column we wish to replace with the new values
+2. We next indicate which column we wish to replace with the new
+    values:

 <!-- end list -->